strottos/vim-padre/README.md

 This plugin still needs a lot of work but it does work.
 The idea has been that we rely on an external program to provide a consistent interface for VIM with this program (that I called `padre`) that does most of the heavy lifting.

 Currently `padre` supports LLDB, Python and Node debuggers with an ambition of adding more.
+It runs on either Linux or Mac, Windows is currently unsupported.

 ## How-To